-The Honor Council is a student group, elected annually by the student body of Rice University, that hears and decides upon cases of academic fraud at both the graduate and undergraduate level.
+The Honor Council is a student group, elected annually by the student body of Rice University, that hears and decides upon cases of academic fraud at the undergraduate level.

 Who are Honor Council members?

 The Honor Council is entirely comprised of students.
-Each college elects a representative to the council, and each class elects four additional representatives.
-In addition to class and college representatives, three “at-large” student representative positions are also available at the undergraduate level.
-Graduate students also serve as Honor Council members, and up to 14 graduate students can be elected per year.
-Finally, three new-student representatives are also elected at the beginning of each school year.
+Each college elects a representative to the council, and each class elects additional representatives.
+In addition to class and college representatives, “at-large” student representative positions are also available at the undergraduate level.
+Finally, new-student representatives are also elected at the beginning of each school year.

 How do you become an Honor Council member?